A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 Route | we would recommend choosing accommodation in either Sousse or Monastir (depending on your preferences), and spending an afternoon/evening at the Sousse Medina, a half-day wandering around Monastir and a half-day/day trip to Kairouan.

-Number of days |if you are in a rush, drive to Sousse/Monastir, spending the afternoon/evening and an overnight stay, then drive to Kairouan the next morning and onto the next stop below.
+Number of days | if you are in a rush, drive to Sousse/Monastir, spending the afternoon/evening and an overnight stay, then drive to Kairouan the next morning and onto the next stop below.

 Accommodation | for somewhere that feels a little less resorty, stay near the Sousse medina, or head out towards Monastir, where this classic Tunisian seafront town mixes with ancient architecture, resulting in a far more local vibe.
 Our recommendation: Dar Lekbira Boutique Hotel (Sousse Medina area – medium budget, no immediate parking, but free parking directly outside the medina).

-El Jem – Sfax: 1 day
+El Jem – Sfax (1 day)

-El Jem is an itinerary highlight for most visitors to Tunisia.
 It’s an imposing Roman Amphitheatre (entry fee 8 TND) set in the centre of the town of El Jem, an hour drive south of Sousse.
-Spend the morning and grab some amazing croissants from the local bakery (we found the best ones here!).
+Spend the morning and grab some amazing croissants from the local bakery (we found the best ones in Tunisia here!).

 Next, head south to Sfax to check out the medina.
 We didn’t love the vibes in Sfax as much as Sousse (the drivers have anger management issues there, it seems), however the medina is still world class and worth a visit.
 Settle in for the night near the medina.

-Djerba is a place where you could choose to shorten or extend your stay.
 Some might hang around for the beaches (depending on the season – summer is packed with sun worshippers in Djerba).
 Others might just stay for enough time to see the exquisite village of Erriadh, where the Djerbahood project is, visit the famous El Ghriba synagogue, take a wander along the coast , spot flamingos or explore an abandoned hotel.

 Number of days | we travel slow and spent five days on the island of Djerba.
 During this time (it was April so not exactly beach weather), we did everything listed above and just had a rest!
 Djerba is also known for quad biking, horseback riding and water sports if any of these are your cup of tea.
 You could easily spend just two days, have a look around and move on if you’re pressed for time though.